 How data helped transform agricultural value chains in Northern Ghana

-Using a data-led approach, the MADE program improved the incomes and resilience of poor farmers and small-scale rural entrepreneurs in Northern Ghana by improving the way that markets work, with a particular focus on agricultural value chains.
+Using a data-led approach, the MADE program improved the incomes and resilience of poor farmers and small-scale rural entrepreneurs in Northern Ghana.
+This was done by improving the way that markets work, with a particular focus on agricultural value chains.

 The MADE approach to development

-From 2014 through 2020, under DAI’s framework contract with the Foreign, Commonwealth & Development Office (FCDO), Nathan Associates, UK implemented the Market Development Programme (MADE) for Northern Ghana.
-The aim of this project, which lasted from 2014 through 2020, was to improve the incomes and resilience of poor farmers and small-scale rural entrepreneurs in Northern Savannah, with a particular focus on agricultural value chains (the full range of activities that bring a crop to the consumer).
-Instead of working directly with farmers, MADE decided to have a greater impact by working with agribusiness to create better business models.
+The aim of this project, which lasted from 2014 through 2020, was to improve the incomes and resilience of poor farmers and small-scale rural entrepreneurs.
+The project had a particular focus on agricultural value chains (the full range of activities that bring a crop to the consumer).
+Instead of working directly with farmers, MADE worked with agribusiness to create better business models.
 They found that this could create a wider-ranging impact.
 By using data to inform the development of the models, they were able to build better, more sustainable relationships with smallholder farmers.
 MADE used a graduation model to help broker relationships between various Ghanaian organizations to improve the value chain.

 Impressive value chain results

 By focusing their efforts on professionalizing agribusinesses, MADE was able to make significant impact in a few short years.
 The income of the farmers increased by an average of approximately €1,175.
 Nearly 95,000 farmers and small-scale enterprises experienced positive income change.
 Market actors had a 90% confidence in the business models created for the agribusinesses, and private sector investment reached €71 million.